learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

   end
 ```

 Notice that we are trying to collect the prices of every item in our cart.
 We are doing so by creating a new variable, `total`, setting it equal to 0, iterating over the array of items and incrementing the `total` by the price of each item.
 That's a lot of code!
-This code has what we might term a "code smell"––we are using several lines of code to complete a simple task, our code currently requires us to create a variable and set it equal to the placeholder value of 0, *and* the task of finding the sum of a set of numbers seems like a simple and common task that shouldn't require this much work.
+This code has what we might term a "code smell" &mdash; we are using several lines of code just to find the sum of a set of numbers.
+This seems like a simple and common task that shouldn't require this much work.

 Sure enough, a quick google search of "sum an array of values ruby" returns some info on the [`inject` method](http://ruby-doc.org/core-1.9.3/Enumerable.html#method-i-inject).
 Let's implement our refactor: